neuromeka-robotics/neuromeka-package/python/README.md

 These dependencies will be automatically installed when you install the package using pip.

+### C++
+TBD

 ## Examples
-Please refer to the 'example.py' file in the package for usage examples.
+Please refer to the 'python/examples' folder in the package for Python usage examples.

 ## Support
 If you encounter any issues or need help, please open an issue on the project's repository.